Mark Greene: History

+Greene and Ross travel to California to settle Ross' father's affairs after he died in a car accident; they also visit Greene's parents.
+Greene's mother is suffering from medical conditions associated with her age and Greene's relationship with his father, David, is still awkward.
+Greene also learns that Greene's mother, Ruth, married David without knowing him well after learning she was pregnant by him.
+Greene's distrust of the Navy puts him at odds with David when the two argue over whether Ruth should be treated in a naval hospital or a civilian hospital.
+Ruth eventually dies and Mark attends to her funeral.
+Greene then clashes with Kerry Weaver after Weaver supports Robert Romano's bid to become chief of the ER, when the two had already agreed to oppose it.

 Greene's personal life after his marriage ends is tumultuous.
-He follows in Doug's playboy footsteps, having several flings and an affair with Nurse Chuny Marquez, and setting up three dates in one day.
-He has a brief relationship with a needy desk clerk, Cynthia Hooper (played by Mariska Hargitay in season 4).
-Hooper leaves him after she finds out Greene doesn't really love her.
-Greene eventually meets British surgeon, Elizabeth Corday.
-Corday is in Chicago on an exchange program, under the guidance of Dr. Romano.
-Romano's advances on Corday fail, as does her relationship with Peter Benton.
-Eventually, Greene and Elizabeth begin dating in Season 5, finally forming a stable and happy relationship.
+He engages in several flings, including with nurse Chuny Marquez.
+In one instance, Greene sets up three dates in one day, which results in disaster when the three women all find out.
+He has a brief relationship with desk clerk Cynthia Hooper (played by Mariska Hargitay) in season 4.
+Hooper leaves him after she finds out Greene does not love her.
+Greene eventually meets visiting British surgery fellow Elizabeth Corday.
+Greene and Corday begin a healthy, stable relationship in Season 5.

-During Season 6, Greene discovers that his father is suffering from advanced lung cancer.
-After David realizes that he can no longer live alone, he moves to Chicago and stays with Mark.
-After an awkward first meeting, he warms up to Elizabeth very quickly.
+During Season 6, Greene learns that David is suffering from advanced lung cancer.
+After David realizes he can no longer live alone, he moves to Chicago to live with Greene.
 Father and son reach an emotional bonding that heals the difficult relationship from Mark's youth, and David eventually succumbs to his cancer.

-Mark and Elizabeth begin a more serious relationship and move in together.
-Greene later buys a house, and he and Elizabeth get married and have a daughter, Ella.
-Their happiness is threatened, though, when the abusive father of a patient goes on a killing rampage after losing his son to social workers.
-In a bid to get his son back, he kills and injures a number of people and attempts to go after Elizabeth and Ella.

-After being shot by an armed bystander, he is brought to the ER.
-During his treatment, Greene takes him aboard an elevator to go to an operating room.
-The patient goes into cardiac arrest when alone in the elevator with Greene, who withholds defibrillation and allows him to go into ventricular fibrillation and die.
-He later falsifies records to show that he did attempt to save the patient.
-Elizabeth suspects what Mark did but lets the matter drop.
+Greene and Corday move in together.
+Greene buys a house, and the two marry and have a daughter, Ella.
+Their happiness is threatened when the abusive father of a patient goes on a murder rampage after social services take his son at Greene's prompting.
+The father kills and injures a number of people but is stopped before he can attack Corday and Ella.
+After being shot by an armed bystander, the father is brought to the ER.
+During the father's treatment, Greene takes him aboard an elevator on the way to an operating room.
+The father goes into cardiac arrest and Greene withholds defibrillation, allowing him to go into ventricular fibrillation and die.
+Greene falsifies records to show that he attempted to save the patient.

-Later, Rachel appears in Chicago unannounced, citing arguments with her mother, and moves in with Mark and a very reluctant Elizabeth.
-Rachel's reckless behavior and drug use lead to Ella, still, an infant, overdosing in season 8, putting a heavy strain on Mark and Elizabeth's marriage.
+Later, Rachel appears in Chicago unannounced, citing arguments with her mother, and moves in with Greene and Corday.
+Ella overdoses on drugs she finds in Rachel's backpack in season 8, putting a strain on the marriage and Greene's relationship with Rachel.